The Early Days

 School life continues to embrace a broad spectrum of activities.
 Some of these are developments from previously mentioned activities whist others are new or may be one – off projects.

-Sport still plays a very important part in school life, with activities ranging from the traditional football and netball through to tag rugby, fencing and gymnastics.
+Sport still plays a very important part in school life, with activities ranging from the traditional football and netball through to tag rugby, and gymnastics.
 The school still participates annually in District Field and Track athletic competitions and has very successful seasons.
 Competition is year – round encompassing games, athletics, gymnastics, swimming and dance.

 Dance Week, held annually, sees dancing styles from around the world performed alongside traditional British styles as well as innovative modern and expressive routines.